bigomics/omicsplayground/STYLE_GUIDE.md

 File names should end in .R and be meaningful.
 Some older files still end with *.r.
 Files in the folder R are prefixed by category (gx-, ngs-, pgx-) that mostly correspond to the analysis type and base input object used.
+Do not use spaces or special characters ( ).

-- GOOD: predict_ad_revenue.R
+- GOOD: pgx-predictRevenue.R
-- BAD: foo.R
+- BAD: foo.R, predict_revenue.r

 Identifiers
 -----------------------

-Don't use underscores ( _ ) or hyphens ( - ) in identifiers.
+Don't use underscores hyphens (-) in identifiers.
 Identifiers should be named according to the following conventions.
-Variable names should have all lower case letters and words separated with dots (.); function names have initial capital letters and no dots (CapWords); constants are named like functions but with an initial _k_.
+Variable names should have all lower case letters and words separated with dots (.) or underscore (_); function names have initial capital letters and no dots (CapWords); global constants are all caps (ALLCAPS).

 * variables
-  - GOOD: avg.clicks
+  - GOOD: avg.clicks, avg_clicks
-  - BAD: foo.R
+  - BAD: AveClicks

 * FunctionNames
-  - GOOD: CalculateAvgClicks
+  - GOOD: CalculateAverageClicks
   - BAD: fcalculate_avg_clicks , calculateAvgClicks

 Make function names verbs.
 Exception: When creating a classed object, the function name (constructor) and class should match (e.g., lm).